myaslo/myaslo/README.md

 Hello!
 I'm **Mya**, a 20-year-old college student studying **Computer Science** at **Georgetown University**.
 As of the Fall 2022 semester, I am taking a leave of absence and residing in Tallahassee, Florida.

-- 🔭 I’m currently working on a Spotify Playlist analyzer.
+- 🔭 I’m currently working on a Spotify Playlist comparison program.
 - 🌱 I’m currently learning **C++**, **Python**, and **HTML**.
 - 💬 Ask me about video games, writing, books
 - ⚡ Fun fact: In my free time, I enjoy reading academic papers related to video games and the gaming industry.